digitallawyer/openlegaldictionary/_definitions/inventory.md

 permalink: "/definitions/inventory.html"
-body: A detailed list of articles of property; a llst or schedule of property, contalnlng a designation or description of each specific article; an itemized list of the various articles constituting a collection, es-tate, stock ln trade, etc., with their estimated or actual values.
+body: A detailed list of articles of property; a llst or schedule of property, contalnlng a designation or description of each specific article; an itemized list of the various articles constituting a collection, es-tate, stock in trade, etc., with their estimated or actual values.
 In law, the term is par-ticularly applied to such a list made hy an executor, administrator, or assignee in bank-ruptcy.
 See Silver Bow Min.
 Co.
   v.
 Lowry, 5 Mont.
 618, 6 Pac.
 62; Lloyd v. wyckoff, 11 N. J. Law, 224; Roberts,